Stackclash/5e-vault/5. Mechanics/Bestiary/Beast/Boar.md

 "cr": "1/4"
 "traits":
 - "desc": "If the boar moves at least 20 feet straight toward a target and then hits\
-    \ it with a tusk attack on the same turn, the target takes an extra dice: 1d6|avg\
+    \ it with a tusk attack on the same turn, the target takes an extra dice:1d6|text(3)\
     \ (1d6) slashing damage.
 If the target is a creature, it must succeed on a DC\
     \ 11 Strength saving throw or be knocked [[/5.
 Mechanics/Rules/Conditions.md#prone|prone]]."
   "name": "Charge"